kato-masahiro/particle_filter_on_episode/README.md

 PFoE algorithm was proposed by Ueda et al. in 2016 to let robots learn episodic tasks.
 For details please refer to [this paper](https://link.springer.com/chapter/10.1007/978-3-319-48036-7_54)

+## Caution
+The implementation is still incomplete and may be wrong.
+Then please be careful.

 ## Usage
 ```PFoE.py``` is the body of this module.
 Likelihood function is defined in ```likelihood_function.py``` then please edit this.